 The high gradient (HG) acceleration tube section is designed for operation in high pressure SF6 gas.
 These tubes have been used in Pelletron accelerators ranging from below 1MV to above 25MV terminal potentials.

-Like the general purpose tube, the high gradient tube is a metal and ceramic bonded assembly with no organic compounds in the vacuum volume, fully bakeable for contaminant free and ultra high vacuum operation.
-However, while the GP tube is manufactured using a standard metal to ceramic braze, the HG tube is manufactured using a unique metal diffusion bond developed by NEC to withstand higher voltage environments.
-The HG tube is fully bakeable up to 200° C.
+The high gradient tube is a metal and ceramic bonded assembly with no organic compounds in the vacuum volume, fully bakeable for contaminant free and ultra high vacuum operation.
+While the GP tube is manufactured using a standard metal to ceramic braze, the HG tube is manufactured using a unique metal diffusion bond developed by NEC to withstand higher voltage environments.

 These tubes are offered in several standard lengths, depending on the number of gaps.
 Each gap of the standard HG tube is rated at a conservative 30kV when used in Pelletron accelerators.
 Typical tubes are 20 to 22 gaps long, for a combined voltage rating of up to 500kV.
 Like the GP tube, multiple HG tubes can be combined to achieve higher voltage.
 For use in Pelletron accelerators, potential grading is usually provided with a point to plane corona distribution system or resistor divider.